Arm exponent for the Gaussian free field on metric graphs in intermediate dimensions: Markovian loops

-We now collect several useful properties of the measure $\mu$ in \eqref{eq:loops-mu}.
-In the special case of $\Z^\alpha$, $\alpha \geq 3$ integer (with unit weights), results of this kind have appeared in \cite[Section 2]{zbMATH06566372}.
-These relied in the case $\alpha=4$ on intersection results of \cite{zbMATH03791381} for two random walks.
-With hopefully obvious notation, we write $ K \stackrel{\gamma}{\longleftrightarrow} U $ to denote the property that the loop $\gamma$ intersects both $K$ and $U$, for $K,U \subset {G}$.
+We now collect several useful properties of the measure $\mu $ in \eqref{eq:loops-mu}.
+In the special case of $\mathbb{Z}^{\alpha}$, $\alpha \geq 3$ integer, results of this kind have appeared in \cite{zbMATH06566372}, Section~2.
+These relied in the case $\alpha =4$ on intersection results of \cite{zbMATH03791381} for two random walks.
+With hopefully obvious notation, we write $ K \stackrel{\gamma}{\longleftrightarrow} U $ to denote the property that the loop $\gamma $ intersects both $K$ and $U$, for $K,U \subset {G}$.
+Furthermore, recall that $b_{2}$ has been defined in \eqref{eq:bone}.

-\begin{lem}[$0< \nu\leq \frac\alpha{2} $] For all $\zeta \geq C$, $R \geq 1$, $x \in {G}$, and $K \subset B(x,R)$,
+\begin{lem}[$0< \nu \leq \frac{\alpha}{2} $] For all $\zeta \geq C$, $R \geq 1$, $x \in {G}$, and $K \subset B(x,R)$,

-where, with a slight abuse of notation $\textnormal{cap}(\gamma) = \textnormal{cap}(\textnormal{range}(\gamma)\cap G)$. \end{lem}
+where with a slight abuse of notation $\operatorname{cap}(\gamma ) = \operatorname{cap}(\operatorname{range}( \gamma )\cap G)$. \end{lem}